 The University has defined its expectation of students in both the academic and non-academic life of the University community and developed policies and procedures to ensure that all members of the community receive equitable treatment.

-The University Regulations affecting graduate students are available at:
+The University Regulations affecting graduate students are available in the SGS Calendar.